skapur12/skapur12.github.io/_posts/2020-02-16-How-To-Land-Your-First-Software-Engineering-Internship.md

 <img src="/assets/images/dad.jpeg" alt="Me and my dad" width="830" height="490">

 <div class="BlogImageCaption">
   Me and my dad!
-(He's a a software engineer and business owner whose guidance/mentorship have been invaluable to me.
+(He's a software engineer and business owner whose guidance/mentorship have been invaluable to me.
 Thanks, Dad!)
  </div>

 Hi there!
 It’s me, Sanjana, back again, this time with some tips on landing your first software engineering internship!
 I recently went through this process and learned quite a few things along the way.
 In this post, I’ll give you a few tips on landing one of these internships.